phetsims/geometric-optics/doc/implementation-notes.md

 ## Optic

-The sim supports two types of optic: lens (concave, convex) and mirror (concave, convex, flat).
+The sim supports two types of optic, with multuple shapes: lens (concave, convex) and mirror (concave, convex, flat).
+A single optic instance is used for each screen, and that instance supports all of the shapes.

 The important classes are:

 ```
 // model class heirachy